 Maintenance Schedule.

 Turbine unit maintenance schedules will be reviewed annually by Project and Operations Division biologists for fish impacts.
+If the maintenance requires operating outside of FPP criteria, the work will be coordinated with regional salmon managers via FPOM (see coordination process in FPP Chapter 1 – Overview, section 2.3).

 Each turbine unit requires annual maintenance that may take from several days to two weeks, and is normally scheduled between mid-July and late November.
 Maintenance of priority units for adult passage is normally conducted in November or December, but can be completed in mid-August.